Easy Christmas Dinner Beef Tenderloin Roast

 • 2 tablespoons olive oil

-• 1 tablespoon smoked paprika, use sweet or hot or a combination of both
+• 1 tablespoon smoked paprika, use sweet, hot, or a combination of both

 • 1/4 teaspoon black pepper